JakeSteam/blog-programming/_posts/2018-08-22-creating-a-custom-android-actionbar.md

 myBar.setCustomView(R.layout.element_toolbar)
 ```

-Additionally, since we’re going to be handling title text in our `element_toolbar.xml`, we should turn off displaying text:
+Additionally, since we're going to be handling title text in our `element_toolbar.xml`, we should turn off displaying text:

 ```
 myBar.setDisplayShowTitleEnabled(false)